cardano-foundation/CIPs/CIP-0096/README.md

 ### Off-chain Metadata Properties

 `subject`, a mandatory string, Identifier of the claim subject (i.e dApp).
 A UTF-8 encoded string.
+This field is required to be the same as the on-chain `subject` field.

 `schemaVersion`, a mandatory string, used as a versioning number for the Json schema of the on-chain metadata.
 This current description shall be refered as `schemaVersion: 1`.